top of page

 PAN Project Ensemble

-piri, gamin; janggu/jing, Woonjung Sim; guqin Jeff Roberts; Shakuhachi, Ned Rothenberg
+piri, gamin; guqin Jeff Roberts; Shakuhachi, Ned Rothenberg; sarangi, Deepak Paramashivan; qanun, Afarin Nazarijou

 bottom of page